OtleyMakerSpace/oms-display/README.md

 Displays a slide show of images during the day.
 Blanks the screen at night.

+Uses [GL Transitions](https://gl-transitions.com/) for nice transition effects between images.
+Available GL Transitions gallery is [here](https://gl-transitions.com/gallery)

 Displays [Wharfedale Men's Shed](https://wharfedalemensshed.org.uk/) images on Mondays (except bank holidays (configurable)), Otley Maker Space images on other days.

-Downloads the bank holidays from https://www.gov.uk/bank-holidays
+Downloads the bank holidays from https://www.gov.uk/bank-holidays if needed.

 The slide show runs on a Raspberry Pi, which reboots at the end of the night.